mariorod98/ObsidianVault/🌱 Seedbox/Entrevista rockstar.md

 ### What is your salary expectation

+For what I have seen across the industrie, the salary I expect is around 30 000 a year.

 ### Which person do you most admire in the video game development industry

 ### If you could improve your video game development capabilities, which area would you choose to focus?